Sign up for our Youth Programs mailing list to stay informed about all teen opportunities, including when program applications open.

 Applications must be received by April 3, 2022

 The California Academy of Sciences is an Equal Opportunity Employer.
 We are committed to ensuring that all employees and applicants receive equal consideration and treatment, regardless of race, color, creed, gender (including gender identity or gender expression), religion, marital or domestic partner status, age, national origin or ancestry, physical, mental or medical disability, sex, sexual orientation, citizenship, military service status, veteran status, or any other characteristic protected by state or federal law or local ordinance.

 Grades: 9th - 12th graders

 Duration: Multi-year, year-round participation

-In 2016, we surveyed alumni from the past 20 years of the program.
+In 2021, we surveyed alumni from the past 25 years of CiS.
 Our goal was to measure the impacts of the program.
 Here’s what we found.

 View program highlights and explore the Academy’s impact on youth interest and engagement in STEM.